KeldOelykke/FailFast/README.md

 If you think the check & fail-pair construct is odd, you might want to checkout the spot contractor pattern (http://yoawsconsult.blogspot.dk/2012/11/spot-contractor-software-pattern.html).
 The pattern enforces correctness and performance.

-Confidence in the current design is getting high now, though it still needs some tests to prove that
- - the check & fail-methods can be "managed" from another jar e.g. replaced and/or extended.
-Inheritance should take care of most, but it is unknown whether the failer-annotations can be modified e.g. to change failer-output formatting, and
+Confidence in the current design is getting high now, though it still needs some tests to prove that the check & fail-methods can be "managed" from another jar e.g. replaced and/or extended.
+Inheritance should take care of most, but it is unknown whether the failer-annotations can be modified e.g. to change failer-output formatting.
- - support for arrays and collections is possible.

-The scope of the 1st major version is check & fail-pairs that can handle primitives and a few basic object types from the standard library.
+The scope of the 1st major version is check & fail-pairs that can handle objects wrapping primitives and a few basic object types from the standard library.
 Since each type seems to require around 10(+/-4) method pairs (see wiki link below), it takes a while to get the implementation complete.
-The 8 primitives are byte, short, int, long, float, double, boolean and char with corresponding Object representations (8 more).
+The 8 primitives are byte, short, int, long, float, double, boolean and char.
+Implementation is first done via the primitives' wrapping Objects (Byte, Short, etc.).
+Later on the primitives might be directly implemented to avoid boxing performance penalties.
 Additional Object types are Object, String, Enum and UUID.
 In total this gives a list of at least 20 types to support, so with the 6 types currently supported the library implementation is about 30% complete.

 Examples
 ========